SupunArunoda/Final_Year_Project/README.md

-"# Final_Year_Project"
+# Final_Year_Project

-Add each validation in validate module
-Use TestMain.py as main class to run scripts
+Add each anomaly detection module in the directory module Use TestPreprocessMain.py as main class to run scripts for preprocessing Use TestModelMain.py as main class to run scripts for clustering